tarunkumar1111/The_Crop_Recommendation_System/README.md

 - Thanks to **Kaggle** for providing the dataset.
 - Gratitude to the **Scikit-learn** and **Flask communities** for excellent documentation and support.

----

-Save this as `README.md` and push it to your GitHub repository. 😊